obastemur/iotz/README.md

 Install [Node.js](https://nodejs.org/en/download/) 8+ and [Docker](https://docs.docker.com/install/).

-!! use Linux containers under Windows and share the C drive from settings.
+!! if you are on Windows, use Linux containers and share the C drive from settings.

 ### how to install